 With my studies, I was able to link two of my passions – culinary arts and history.
 It is not without reason that my gastrosophical master thesis also deals with the past and present of an Austrian traditional drink, the Apple and Pear Cider.

 I have been living in Vienna for over 40 years now – and with great pleasure!
 I love to stroll through the narrow streets of the inner city and to discover new aspects of Vienna again and again, recently ,for example, I discovered Russian graffiti from April 1945…

 Another one of my passions is culinary delights: I love to cook, with a particular passion for tomatoes, my absolute favorite, but I also like to taste what the restaurants and Wiener Beisl are offering on their menus.
-Now in autumn I am very happy about porcini and chanterelles in all variations!
-I enjoy a glass of Wiener Gemischter Satz or a light red wine to accompany them.
+Now in summer I am happy about fresh chanterelles and vegetables straight from the garden!
+I enjoy a glass of Wiener Gemischter Satz or a Weinviertel DAC served with it.

 I also like to travel, if it is possible – and, of course, always try the local specialities abroad, for nothing says as much about a place as its cuisine.
 As is the case in Vienna.
 With the Food Walks I would like to bring my guests closer to “my” Vienna through its cuisine and to inspire them to share my love for this delightful city.

 * Gastrosophy is “the teaching of the joys of the dining table,” as one of the many definitions of this new branch of science says.